Walvis Bay Saltworks

 The Walvis Bay Salt Refiners site is located in the Kuiseb river delta at the southern end of the Walvis Bay lagoon.
 We visit the Ramsar Convention proclaimed wetlands and Saltworks on our half-day, full-day, and combo tours.

-In November 2019 a new N$93.6 million wash plant and centrifuge drying plant was completed, with the ability to wash op to 220 tons of salt an hour and a capacity of 1,200 000 tons per annum.
-In January 2020 the first load of 50 000 tons of salt leaves for the east coast of America.
-Future markets in Europe and South America are being investigated.
+In November 2019, a new N$93.6 million wash plant and centrifuge drying plant was completed, with the ability to wash op to 220 tons of salt an hour and a capacity of 1,200 000 tons per annum.
+In January 2020, the first load of 50 000 tons of salt left for the east coast of America and future markets in Europe and South America are being investigated.